 Reviewers consistently call out some specific qualities that make these platforms more user-friendly than others.
 Here are some characteristics you can look for when searching for an intuitive medical software design:

 Mobile accessibility.
 Different devices are easier to use in different settings: For example, a tablet is helpful for the exam room, a desktop application may be better for billing and a mobile application allows practitioners to prescribe medications remotely.
-Look for a system that offers native mobile apps to get the best user experience across devices.
+Survey your office to learn what their current mobile operating systems are and look for a system that offers native mobile apps to get the best user experience across devices.

 Intuitive design.
 An EHR design that allows you to move easily and naturally between different applications means less time spent navigating the software and more time spent on patient care.
 For example, many systems include tabs or a navigation menu that is always visible on the top or side of the screen, and that require only one click to switch to a different application or module.